Investigating virtual worlds

 The Virtual Worlds Research Network brings the University’s strong heritage of academic enquiry into this nascent field, building a community of researchers that transcends disciplines, regions, and stages of career development as we pioneer this new research landscape.

-Founder, Virtual Worlds Research Network
+Virtual Worlds conference

 The Virtual Worlds Research Network conference will bring together postgraduate researchers working with virtual worlds with well-known researchers in the field.